nihs269/FaceSwap/README.md

 ## Step-by-step guide:

-1. Invite the PlasticSurgeon bot to the chat room by this link: <https://discord.com/api/oauth2/authorize?client_id=1106477771481432154&permissions=8&scope=bot>.
+1. Invite the Photoshoper bot to the chat room by this link: <https://discord.com/api/oauth2/authorize?client_id=1117016806767472680&permissions=8&scope=bot>.

 2. Use **`/new_id`** command to register your identity name and feature.
 The registered name can be any alphabets or numbers up to 8 characters long.
 If everything goes well, the bot will tell you that the save was successful.
 <div align="left">